cloud-gov/cg-site/content/ops/contingency-plan.md

 More than 3 hours of cloud.gov being totally offline would be unacceptable; our objective is to recover from any significant problem (disruption, compromise, or failure) within that span of time.

 ## Contingency roles, responsibilities, and contact information

-Reference: [team roster sheet](https://docs.google.com/spreadsheets/d/1mW3tphZ98ExmMxLHPogSpTq8DzYr5Oh8_SHnOTvjRWM/edit)with names and ordinary team roles.
+Reference: [team roster sheet](https://docs.google.com/spreadsheets/d/1mW3tphZ98ExmMxLHPogSpTq8DzYr5Oh8_SHnOTvjRWM/edit) with names and ordinary team roles.

-Roles we probably need to define for this plan (based on [https://github.com/18F/compliance-docs/blob/master/CP-Policy.md#4-roles-and-responsibilities](https://github.com/18F/compliance-docs/blob/master/CP-Policy.md)) :
+Roles we probably need to define for this plan (based on [https://github.com/18F/compliance-docs/blob/master/CP-Policy.md#4-roles-and-responsibilities](https://github.com/18F/compliance-docs/blob/master/CP-Policy.md)):

 * Development Operations
 * Disaster Recovery Team